Sajid–Wajid: Career

 Sajid–Wajid first scored music for Salman Khan's Pyar Kiya To Darna Kya in 1998.
 In 1999, they scored music for Sonu Nigam's album Deewaana.
 They composed music for several films further.
 The music duo has also composed music for several films starring Salman Khan.
-They were mentors on the reality shows Sa Re Ga Ma Pa Singing Superstar, Sa Re Ga Ma Pa 2012 and they composed the title track for the television reality shows Bigg Boss 4 and Bigg Boss 6.
+They were mentors on the reality shows Sa Re Ga Ma Pa Singing Superstar, Sa Re Ga Ma Pa Hindi 2012 and they composed the title track for the television reality shows Bigg Boss 4 and Bigg Boss 6.
 Sajid–Wajid also composed the IPL 4 theme song "Dhoom Dhoom Dhoom Dhadaka", with Wajid singing the title track.